 Over-optimizing your website footer is a great way to shoot your SEO in the foot.
 The only type of footer optimization that you should do is not to do it.

 Evidence shows that Google devalues footer links.
 Besides, due to their position at the bottom of a page’s content, they receive minimal crawler recognition.
-Their CTR is a bunch of zeros followed by some abysmally low number, and they simply don’t add any SEO value to a page.
+Their click-through rate (CTR) is a bunch of zeros followed by some abysmally low number, and they simply don’t add any SEO value to a page.
 If you insist on adding a bunch of keywords to your footer, you are risking over-optimization.

 If a company serves multiple cities, for example, they may be tempted to list all these dozens of locations in the footer.
 If there is decent organization, then this may not be a bad thing.
 However, simply placing raw lists of keyword-rich links in an anchor is plain over-optimization.
 And it’s risky.